vschiavoni/tz-papers/README.md

 # tz-papers
-A list of system papers on ARM TrustZone
+A list of system papers using/about ARM TrustZone